Rocketknight1/minimal_lczero/README.md

 Right now this repo is very unfinished, but the rough plan is:

 1) Verify that our training matches the original repo and no bugs have snuck in.
+2) Verify that PyTorch training also matches.
-2) Add model checkpointing and Tensorboard logging.
+3) Add model checkpointing and Tensorboard logging.
-3) Build a standard dataset and validation set and host it somewhere accessible.
+4) Build a standard dataset and validation set and host it somewhere accessible.
 Also build a smaller dataset that people can experiment with without having to download the whole training set.
-4) Add PyTorch versions of everything.